maldorne/awesome-muds/readme.md

 ## Clients

 List of clients you can use to connect to different MUDs, grouped by operating system.
-Includes a list of MUD protocols the client is compatible with (although can be an incomplete list, help is welcome!)
+Includes a list of MUD protocols the client is compatible with (*although it can be an incomplete list, help is welcome!*)

 ### Multiplatform